math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Image``
     This is an auto-generated field, shown at the bottom of the page.
 It will be updated each time a Node or an Edge is added or modified to the Network.

+``Engine Meta Iterations``
+    Runs the Inference Engine (BayesPy's VB) *N* times and picks the result with the highest likelihood.
+This is only useful when a Node in the Network requires random initialization (see :ref:`custom_keywords`), as the algorithm may converge to a local optimum.
+Otherwise, it will repeat the result *N* times.
+It defaults to 1.

 Bayesian Network Node
 ---------------------